SuhithaG/eikon-assessment/README.md

 My solution to the docker approach does not execute successfully.
 I am able to start the two services successfully but my flask app simply return "This page is not working" error.
 I think it's to docker and local machine port binding but I was not able figure it out.
 I also tried just using the python script instead of a python flask but the database is throwing an authentication error and I couldn't figure it.

 I have all the code and the respective files with comments in the directories.

+<h3>Results</h3>
+Please find the results in results.csv file for the data given.